 The adventure begins in the 1930s when Saint-Gobain, a company renown to this day for being innovative with glass, took over the La-Chapelle-Saint-Mesmin factory, near Orleans.
 Originally a maker of vinegar bottles, by 1945 the company decided to turn its expertise to tableware, and the Duralex brand was born.
 Yet while its emblematic chic simplicity prospered through the laissez-faire 60s and 70s, by the 90s the zeitgeist was against it as consumers wanted more ostentatious items that spoke overtly of conspicuous consumption, not pure utility and function.

 Nevertheless, proving that a good brand will always traverse the vagaries of trends and style, although it was subsequently passed through a number of different owners, today Duralex has once more found an appreciative home, the respect it deserves and crucially the investment it needed.
-For me though, although some interesting new designs have been introduced, and new colours added, the ‘Picardie’ is still the definitive Duralex tumbler; the stylish person’s one to want.
+For me though, although some interesting new designs and colours have been introduced, the ‘Picardie’ is still the definitive Duralex tumbler; the stylish person’s one to want.
 And the only glasses I have at home.

 OK, but what’s tempered glass?
 This basically means glass that’s been made in such a way that you can pour boiling water straight into it with no fear of it shattering because the glass is, to use tech speak, “capable of enduring thermal shock up to 130degrees”.
 It’s also microwave safe, freezer safe, and conveniently dishwashable.

 Where does the ‘Duralex’ name come from?
 It’s inspired by the strength of the glass and is taken from the Latin motto, “Dura Lex Sed Lex” (The law is tough, but it is the law).